Xu-byte-73/COMP2090-GRP_57-Project/README.md

 ## 4. Troubleshooting
-This section lists common issues users may encounter and providespossible solutions.
+This section lists common issues users may encounter and provides possible solutions.
 Detained explanations will be updated after the development phase is completed.